ORAU-Directed Research and Development Grants

 ODRD: The benefit of broadening your research base

-One of the most important benefits of your institution’s partnership with ORAU is the potential for funding through the ORAU-Directed Research and Development (ODRD) program.
+One of the most important benefits of your institution’s partnership with ORAU is the opportunity to participate in the ORAU-Directed Research and Development (ODRD) program.

 Frequently asked questions

-ORAU has subject matter experts with unique experience and education specific to a particular research topic.
-ORAU SMEs serve as the project lead and are responsible for submitting Phase 1, 2, and 3 applications through the internal ODRD application process.
-The SMEs represent ORAU’s thought leaders and are the best resource to determine the value of a collaborative ODRD project.
+ORAU has subject matter experts (SMEs) with unique experience and education specific to a particular research topic.
+ORAU SMEs serve as the Principle Investigator and project lead and are responsible for submitting proposal applications through an internal ODRD application process.
+The SMEs represent ORAU’s thought leaders and are the best resource to determine the value of an ODRD collaboration.